 Perhaps due to the openness of colonial society, Rebecca Franks’s Jewish background seemingly mattered little to those who knew her.
 In 1775, Major John André painted a portrait of her in miniature accompanied by lines of poetry.
 On May 14, 1778, just before the British departed, Philadelphia’s grand ball, “the Meschianza,” was held, full of color and pageantry.
 There, in all her radiance, was Miss Rebecca Franks, one of the “Queens of Beauty,” in her polonaise dress of white silk lace, her hair adorned with shimmering jewels.
 It was a scene indelibly etched in the city’s history.

 In fact, by the end of the eighteenth century, the Franks family ceased any such connection.
-One reason might be found in the skepticism, if not open hostility, to institutional religion expressed by her grandmother, Abigail Franks, a daughter of the Enlightenment, who found organized religions, especially Judaism and Catholicism, in great need of reform.
+One reason might be found in the skepticism of institutional religion expressed by her grandmother, Abigail Franks, a daughter of the Enlightenment, who found organized religions, especially Judaism and Catholicism, in great need of reform.
 Her secularism probably influenced her son David, her other children, and possibly grandchildren.
 Of David Frank’s five children, four married non-Jews and one did not marry.
 Two of his children were baptized.
 Rebecca Franks, though not baptized, was surely more at home in the non-Jewish world than that of her grandfather.

-She died on February 13, 1823, in Bath, England.
+Franks died on February 13, 1823, in Bath, England.
 Her husband, Sir Henry, died in 1835.
-They had two children, Sir Henry Allen and George Pigot.
+They had two children, Sir Henry Allen Johnson and George Pigot Johnson.
 Henry Allen married Charlotte Philipse, a member of the prominent New York family.
 They had thirteen children.
 Five became generals, two were colonels, and one a captain—all in the British army.